PURCHASING SKI & SNOWSHOE EQUIPMENT

 Go with the type of binding that's easy to get into and adjust as you'll be putting on your snowshoes in the cold and, perhaps, with gloves on your hands.
 The easiest bindings are the "snowboard" type that have a ratcheting clasp that tightens them.

-3. Crampons on the bottom of the snowshoes allow you to grip into ice or hard-packed snow. \
+Crampons: On the bottom of the snowshoes allowing you to grip into ice or hard-packed snow.